10 Ways To Stop an iPhone from Overheating

 An iPhone getting a little warm during use is totally normal.
 The metal casing covering the phone acts as a kind of diffuser of heat when your phone is working hard; which is pretty effective, as Apple’s advanced technology uses this as a heat-sink to allow their devices to operate without any kind of fan or other cooling system in place.
 The transfer of electricity to your phone from charging might cause it to warm up a little; no biggie.

-But if you’re dealing with a constantly overheating iPhone that’s suddenly too hot to handle, and are seeing the dreaded “Warning: iPhone needs to cool down before you use it” warning even in your sleep lately, that’s another story.
+But if you’re dealing with a constantly overheating iPhone that’s suddenly too hot to handle, and are seeing the dreaded “iPhone needs to cool down before you use it” warning even in your sleep lately, that’s another story and you might want to check the Fifth Geek blog for ideas and solutions.

 Don’t worry, though.
 You’re not alone.
 We’re here to help out with a few quick tricks for cooling things down quickly, and to show you how you can prevent your phone from overheating again in the future.